jkopczyn/lwPoster/boilerplate.md

 **Format:**

 We meet and start hanging out at 6:15, but don’t officially start doing the meetup topic until 6:45-7:00 to accommodate stragglers.
-Usually there is a food order that goes out before we start the meetup topic.
+If there's interest, there is a food order that goes out before we start the meetup topic.

 **About these meetups:**